Alfresco/docs-alfresco/content-accelerator/latest/admin/notifications-and-notes/index.md

 * Restart alfresco and the Microsoft Teams external notification connection should be all set up!

-#### Microsoft Graph API Limitations (https://docs.microsoft.com/en-us/graph/overview?view=graph-rest-beta)
+#### Microsoft Graph API Limitations
-* Currently, the API calls utilized within this integration are limited and in beta.
+* Currently, the API calls utilized within this integration are limited and in beta (https://docs.microsoft.com/en-us/graph/overview?view=graph-rest-beta)
 * The API call to send a direct message is only supported for work/school accounts (https://docs.microsoft.com/en-us/graph/api/chat-post-messages?view=graph-rest-beta&tabs=http) and is of the permission type delegated.
      - The "Delegated" permission type defines a on-behalf-of-user permission.
 Essentially a user can only send a direct message to another user within the team (https://docs.microsoft.com/en-us/azure/active-directory/develop/developer-glossary#permissions).
      - In the future, we hope this expands to include the "Application" permission type.
 The "Application" permission type would allow our application to direct message a user directly, without having to create a Service Account User.